kanon551/grxTenServer/README.md

 We want to test you end-end to software development skills, so we want you to build a solar calculator for Bengaluru region.

 # Technical Aspects
-1. React
+1. Node js
-2. Typescript
-3. Material-ui
-4. Styled-components
-5. Axios
-6. notistack
-7. React-error-boundary
-8. Express
+2. Express
-9. node-fetch
+3. node-fetch
-10. Error Handlings
+4. Error Handlings
-11. Loggers
+5. Loggers
-12. Custom Exceptions
+6. Custom Exceptions

 # Assignment Deadline : 18th March 10 AM